BurntFrost/finance-factors/README.md

 - Follow existing naming conventions (CamelCase for components, snake_case for utilities)
 - Add JSDoc comments for public functions
 - Ensure responsive design for all UI changes
-- Test with both sample and live data sources
+- Test with both historical and live data sources

 ## 📄 License